Claudia R. Binder: Career

 In 1998 she returned to ETH Zurich as a senior research scientist to study the interaction between human and environmental systems at the Institute for Natural and Social Science Interface.
 In 2006, she was nominated assistant professor in the Department of Geography at University of Zurich, and in 2009 moved to the University of Graz in Austria as was full professor of systems science.
-In 2011, she became full professor of human-environment relations at the Department of Geography at University of Munich.
+In 2011, she became full professor of human-environment relations at the Department of Geography at LMU Munich.
 Binder joined École polytechnique fédérale de Lausanne (EPFL) in March 2016 and founded the Laboratory for Human-Environment Relations in Urban Systems (HERUS) at School of Architecture, Civil and Environmental Engineering (ENAC), where she also holds the La Mobilière Chair on Urban Ecology and Sustainable Living.

 At EPFL, Binder is the academic director of Design Together, a cross-disciplinary teaching initiative.
 In 2018 she was appointed to the management team of the Energy Center and in 2019 as head of the working group on EPFL’s energy and sustainability strategy.